 Christmas is a time of year that many people love.
 There’s a lot to enjoy about ‘the most wonderful time of the year’, it’s true.
 However, for many, the festive season can be challenging.
 That’s why in this post, I’m going to be looking at how to practise self-care at Christmas.

-Now before you start calling me a Grinch, it’s important to clear your mind a bit.
-Christmas can bring about untold amounts of pressure to be cheerful.
-For most people, this is an easy thing, but for some, it just compounds feelings of anxiety and stress they may already be dealing with.
+Amongst other things, Christmas can bring about untold amounts of pressure on people to be cheerful.
+For most of us, this is an easy thing, but for some, it further compounds feelings of anxiety and stress they may already be dealing with.

 If you’re someone who spends a large chunk of the year preparing for Christmas in advance, that’s great.
 If, however, you’re more like me and December seems to creep up out of nowhere each year, this post is probably for you.